 Pediatric orthopedics is its own specialty because children have bones that are different from adult bones.
 As you might expect, treatment of broken bones in children is also different from the way we treat broken bones in adults.
 The reason for the difference in treatment is due to several factors described below.

-True or False: Children don't heal as quickly as adults.FALSE!
 Children's bones have an amazing capacity for healing.
 The younger the child the more true this fact becomes.
-In infants, a fracture of the mid shaft of the femur (thigh bone) will heal easily in a large cast called a hip spica.
-In adults, the rate of non-union (failure to heal) of femur fractures is quite high even after surgery such as placing a rod inside the femur.
+In young, a fracture of the femur (thigh bone) will heal easily in a large cast called a hip spica.
+In adults, femur fractures almost always require surgery to realign and stabilize the bone.
+Healing time in children is usually measured in weeks, whereas in adults most fractures take months for healing.
 This ability to heal allows surgeons to treat children differently, and more often non-operatively.

-True or False: Children often bend their bones rather than break them.TRUE!
-Their bones are more pliable, and tend to bend more without breaking.
-This attribute explains the reason for finding both greenstick and torus fractures almost exclusively in the pediatric population.
+Children's bones are more flexible, and tend to bend more without breaking.
+This attribute explains the reason for finding both greenstick fractures and buckle fractures, injuries seen almost exclusively in the pediatric population.
 Greenstick fractures occur when the bone breaks on one side, like bending a fresh tree branch, but it stays in continuity on the bent side.
-A torus fracture occurs when the bone buckles on one side, but it is not separated.
+A buckle fracture occurs when the bone buckles on one side, but it is not separated.